lumilio/Jungle-didakoo.com-README.md/README.md

 ## How to login

-You can Log-in with Metamask wallet or as “no wallet” guest.
+You can Log-in with Metamask wallet or as “no wallet”.

 ![Imgur Image](http://i.imgur.com/5RQD9sA.jpg)